codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 The table below lists the data that the Bitbucket integration collects from your Bitbucket workspace, together with:

 -   The mapping between the data collected from Bitbucket and the [Pulse data model](https://ingestion.pulse.codacy.com/v1/api-docs#tocs_event)
--   The metrics that Pulse calculates from the data to display on the dashboards
+-   The metrics that Pulse displays on the dashboards, calculated using the collected data

 <table>
 <thead>